Kashi Vishwanath Temple : The Heart of Varanasi

-On the right – Avimukteshwara Mahadev, Avimukt Vinayaka, Ekadashi Mahadev and Gauri are present.
+On the right – Avimukteshwara Mahadev, Avimukt Vinayaka, Ekadashi Mahadev, and Gauri are present.

 In the northwest corner of the complex – the idol of Aahilyabai Holker is present along with Vighneswara Ganesh, Nikumbheswara, and Kapileswara.

-The corridor in the north is for Brahmins, who perform “Rudri path” and has Kubereshwar Mahadev at the eastern end of it.
+The corridor in the north is for Brahmins, who perform the “Rudri path” and has Kubereshwar Mahadev at the eastern end of it.

-In the North east corner – Shringar Gauri / Annapurna are present along with Bhairava and Vyaseshwara Mahadev.
+In the Northeast corner – Shringar Gauri / Annapurna are present along with Bhairava and Vyaseshwara Mahadev.

-The center complex is consists of three domes named Dandapani, Vaikunth, and Kailasha (Vaikuntha and Kailasha are gold plated and well decorated) with the Temple of Dandpani-in the left, Vaikuntheswara- in the middle, and the Kashi Vishwanath to the right.
+The center complex consists of three domes named Dandapani, Vaikunth, and Kailasha (Vaikuntha and Kailasha are gold plated and well decorated) with the Temple of Dandpani-in the left, Vaikuntheswara- in the middle, and the Kashi Vishwanath to the right.

-The Main Sanctum, the Kashi Vishwanath is beautifully decorated with the marble sculptures and houses Lord Vishwanath in the Ishana (northeast) direction which makes it very auspicious.
+The Main Sanctum, the Kashi Vishwanath is beautifully decorated with marble sculptures and houses Lord Vishwanath in the Ishana (northeast) direction which makes it very auspicious.

-The construction of the main sanctum was done on Shree yantra and as per belief here Goddess Parvati also presents on the left of Mahadev in the linga (Ardh Nari Nareshwar) making Kashi Vishwanath a Shakti Peetha too.
+The construction of the main sanctum was done on Shree Yantra and as per belief here Goddess Parvati also presents on the left of Mahadev in the linga (Ardh Nari Nareshwar) making Kashi Vishwanath a Shakti Peetha too.
 The main sanctum has four gates named Shanti, Kala, Pratistha, and Nrivyitti, which are very significant as per Tantra Texts.

 Vishwanath Temple Aarti Timings

-Mangala Aarti – 2:45 AM – 3:45 AM, Most auspicious one performed by 4 Brahmins who wake up Lord with Rudri Path.
+Mangala Aarti – 2:45 AM – 3:45 AM, the Most auspicious one performed by 4 Brahmins who wake up Lord with Rudri Path.